 Open sandwiches.
 Food that is mostly associated with Danish cuisine, yet is so common in Latvia.
 So common, that it seems hilarious to find breakfast sandwich recipes in a cookbook.
 But here they are – Chapter 1 Brokastu ēdieni un sviestmaizītes (Breakfast dishes and sandwiches).
 I will work my way through them, based on the bread used, be it white bread (baltmaize), rye bread (rupjmaize) or sweat and sour rye bread (saldskābmaize).

 Recipe #3 is Pavasara maizītes (Spring sandwiches).
 As the book does not elaborate why these sandwiches are associated with spring, I can only speculate that abundance of milk in the spring, after the calving season, would lead to making cottage cheese (biezpiens), which then would be used to make breakfast sandwiches.
+Also, chives were the first herbs appearing after a long winter.
 The recipe is very simple: “thinly slice white bread, spread with butter, then mix cottage cheese with sour cream, cover the bread with a heap of this mixture and garnish with butter roses and chives.”
 As for the quantities, you will need 2 tablespoons of dry, crumbly cottage cheese and 2 tablespoons of sour cream for each slice of bread.
 As much as I love butter, I skipped “butter roses”, but added generous amount of chives.
 To make this dish a bit more exciting, add parsley, dill and chives to the cottage cheese mixture, and make sure it is seasoned well.

 Recipe #4 is Redīsu maizītes (Radish sandwiches).
 This is even simpler approach to breakfast: “spread sour cream on sliced rye bread; slice radishes and place them on the bread in rose pattern, and garnish with chives“.
 If you are not a fan of radishes, use cucumber or tomato instead.